 Plus500 demo account is used by many people who are interested in learning how markets work, but want to do so by learning how to invest risk-free.
 Even though Plus500 offers CFD services, these CFDs allow trading with all types of underlying assets.
 So in addition to Forex trading and commodities, you can negotiate with CFDs on company stocks, stock indexes, and even ETFs.
 This simulator will allow you to learn about strategies, view the market behavior as news come out in the media, or get used to the graphics in real time.

 The demo conditions are very favorable, since they don´t require you to pay anything to use it, and they don´t have a deadline.
 You will have it at your disposal as long as you want to use it.
-If you want to try it out, simply go to the lower button, click on open account, and “free demo account”.
+If you want to try it out, simply go to the lower button, click on open account, and “free demo account” (76.4% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you can afford to take the high risk of losing your money).

 How does it work? platform